0xSero/partisia-docs/docs/newfront.md

 ### What happens when I use a blockchain
 One very popular way in which users interact with the blockchain is to buy NFTs.
-Here you can see how the user action affect the blockchain.
+In the illustration below you can see how the user action affect the blockchain.
+On the surface level your phone or computer is connected to the internet.
+Apps and webpages can get you in contact with the blockchain through the internet just like using any other online service like e-mail.
+The Partisia blockchain lives on a network of computers connected to each other through the internet.
+When you use an app to facilitate a transaction on the blockchain the transaction is first validated by the network, then it is put in a package with other incoming transactions called a block.
+The transactions are then executed by the computers on the network.
+When the block's transactions has been validated and executed by a 2/3 majority, next block is introduced, when that block has been through the same process, then our transaction is finalized.
+This means that it is on an immutable record.
+In our example of an buying an NFT, this would mean that there is a timestamped unchangable record of that purchase, proving the ownership.
+If we move down to a more technical level the transaction of buying the NFT is an expression of a change of state of an active [smart contract](contract-development.md).
+The contract related to the NFT has actions available such as transferring the NFT to the users [account](accounts.md).

 ![Diagram](userexperience.jpg)